Job prospects Accounting Technician in Prince Edward Island

 The following factors contributed to this outlook:

-Prospects for employment in this occupation are expected to be favorable reflecting improved economic conditions over the forecast horizon.
-Continued population growth by way of immigration will support the demand for workers in this occupation over the forecast period.
-In addition to other relevant education, job prospects will improve for individuals with a proficiency in using related software, for example, QuickBooks or Simply Accounting.
+In addition to other relevant education, job prospects will improve for individuals with a proficiency in using related software.
 Individuals available to work part-time or overtime at the end of financial reporting periods and during the federal tax season may have better job prospects.
 Self-employed bookkeepers interested in establishing their own firms may wish to explore appropriate investment opportunities.

-Here are some key facts about Accounting technicians and bookkeepers in the Prince Edward Island region:
+Here are some key facts about Accounting technicians and bookkeepers in Prince Edward Island:

 - Accounting technicians and bookkeepers mainly work in the following sectors:

 - Accounting, tax preparation, bookkeeping and payroll services (NAICS 5412): 17%